isomerpages/mom-nwc/Resources/flexible-wages/index.md

 _For more information, refer to the [FWS guidebook](/resources/flexible-wages/files/1029-fws-online-guidebook.pdf)._

-_If you require assistance to implement FWS, you can approach the following partners:_
+_If you require assistance in implementing the FWS, you can approach the following partners:_

 [Singapore National Employers' Federation (SNEF)](https://snef.org.sg/)